azhang-dev/quiplash-frontend/README.md

 ### Wishlist and housekeeping
-- Use different react package for action cable to enable live updates and chat function (to replace polling) **ALTERNATIVELY** Recreate backend in node.js ... lol
+- Use different react package for action cable to enable live updates and chat function (to replace polling) **ALTERNATIVELY** Re-create backend in node.js ... lol
 - Clean up CSS and component rendering errors (join lobby)
 - Make user join lobby automatically when mounting the component (instead of having to click 'update user')
 - Remove all unusued components <-- and refactor repeated code